HarshadZade/starter-academic/content/home/experience.md

   company_url = "http://www.ivlabs.in/"
   location = "VNIT, Nagpur"
   date_start = "2019-06-02"
-  date_end = ""
+  date_end = "2021-05-01"
   description = """IvLabs is the Robotics and Innovation Society run by the students of VNIT.
-I am the Technical Head of the managing council, responsible for resolving technical problems and providing sound technical support to the lab."""
+I was the Technical Head of the managing council, responsible for resolving technical problems and providing sound technical support to the lab."""

 [[experience]]
   title = "Member and Mentor"